 Mineral filters in sunscreen

-So, the use of a natural sunscreen is a lot better for your skin.
-But you also do animals and the planet a favor by not using any more chemical sunscreen.
+The use of natural sunscreen is not only a lot better for your skin, but you also do animal and planet a favor.
 Did you know that more than 14,000 tons of sun block disappear into the sea every year?
 The harmful ingredients in it, such as oxybenzone and octinoxate, are known to make marine organisms such as coral and fish sick.
 Chemical UV filters are therefore banned in more and more countries, such as Bonaire, Hawaii and Palau.

 These four products from our webshop are 100% natural and do not contain any chemical UV filters.